ryanclark/gamma/README.md

 ### Testing pull requests

 It's also important to check that Gamma can build the action and compile the `action.yml` for pull requests.
-To do this, you can pass the environment variable `SKIP_DEPLOY` to Gamma to tell it to skip the deployment stage.
+To do this, you can use the `gamma build` command instead.

 `.github/workflows/build.yml`